Breaking Patches, Great Barrier Reef, Australia

 This reef wall is adorned with diverse corals, including long whip coral, vibrant fan coral, and fire coral.
 And for all you Finding Nemo lovers, you’ll easily spot him in his anemone in this reef.

-Given the relatively shallow depth of the reef, both scuba divers and snorkelers will have the chance to encounter giant clams at this site.
+Given the reef’s relatively shallow depth, scuba divers and snorkelers will encounter giant clams at this site.

 Breaking Patches is renowned for its friendly sea turtles, and it’s common to encounter several gentle creatures in this area.